Bounce rate is the percentage of people who leave your website after viewing only one page.

 Here’s how to write with the inverted pyramid style:

 - Find your key points: what are the most important things you want to communicate?
-Start with the most important point: begin your article with your most important point.
+Start your article with that in mind first.

 - Outline secondary information: what other information do you want to include?
-This can be included in the middle or at the end of your article.
+Add this in the middle or at the end of your article.

 - Write clearly and simply: use clear and concise language that is easy to understand.
-Avoid jargon: avoid using technical terms or jargon that your audience might not be familiar with.
+Avoid using technical terms or jargon that your audience might not be familiar with.

 - Add a summary and final words: once you’ve covered all of your key points, you can add a table of contents and a final consideration.

 Make sure your website is well-designed and easy to use.